Bob Bolen Public Safety Complex

 Mark Arnold started working at BHB in 1998 as an electrical drafter.
 After realizing how much he enjoyed the field, Mark decided to major in electrical engineering at UTA, where he was previously studying architecture and accounting.

-Over 20 years later, Mark now serves as an Associate at BHB.
+Over 25 years later, Mark now serves as an Associate at BHB.
 He is a LEED Accredited Professional and is involved in the Texas Society of Professional Engineers.
 Outside of work, Mark enjoys spending time with his wife, Carrie, and his son, Caleb.
 The three of them enjoy spending time with their canine family members: Laila and Millie, both Australian Shepherd rescues.
-Mark also volunteers and teaches a fitness class at his church.
+Mark also enjoys woodworking in his free time.

 Project Experience